 This board is worthy enough for novice and intermediate boarders who are ready to get out on the water and start learning this awesome sport on flat water and even moderate waves.

-The flat-bottomed foot will make for a comfortable standing position and the built-in bungee cords allows for storage space on the back of the paddle board so you don’t have to worry about losing your belongings.
+The flat bottom will make for a comfortable standing position and the built-in bungee cords allows for storage space on the back of the paddle board so you don’t have to worry about losing your belongings.

 Plus, the two side-mounted handles making carrying and getting on the board while in the water really easy.